AntonioFeijaoUK/www-antoniofeijao-com/docs/plugins.md

   - browser
 ---

-Examples of some privacy plugins that can be used in [Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/) and possibly other browsers.
+An example of some privacy plugins that can be used with [Google Chrome](https://www.google.com/chrome/), [Mozilla Firefox](https://www.mozilla.org/) and possibly other browsers.

 Also, look at the browser [Brave](https://brave.com/), which has built-in privacy features.